Last Updated on September 6, 2022 by Lamudi

-However, it is important to know all these documents in order to ensure safe and smooth transactions in buying or selling properties.
+Familiarizing yourself with the necessary legal documents when purchasing or selling a property will protect you from fraudulent and malicious acts done by those who intend to transact in bad faith.
+It is important to know all these documents in order to ensure safe and smooth transactions in buying or selling properties.
 Knowing them one by one is essential in protecting you either as a buyer or a seller in transferring or paying for a certain property.

-Simply put, an absolute deed of sale is a legal document stating that one party is transferring his real estate property rights to another.
+A deed of absolute sale of land states that one party is transferring his land rights to another.
 This means that all the seller’s rights to the property have now been passed on to the buyer.
-The buyer has now full right to use the property he purchased.
+The buyer has now the full right to use the property they purchased.

 The document states that “the SELLER is willing to sell and the BUYER is willing to buy the above-described real estate property” and “acknowledged by the SELLER to her satisfaction, the SELLER SELLS, CEDES, TRANSFERS and CONVEYS in a manner that is absolute and irrevocable the above real property unto the BUYER, his heirs, assigns and successors-in-interest”.
-Which simply shows that the seller is now transferring the property to the buyer.
+With this clause in the deed of absolute sale of land, the seller is essentially transferring the lot to the buyer.

 And finally, this document must be fully notarized by a Notary Public in order to become a public document and would be binding to third persons.